‘There's no such thing as a perfect person’ – how her words from ten years ago became my guiding principle

 📖Author: Nao

 There are some tweets I wrote when I was ill and not quite myself.
-At the time, I didn’t realise they were her (my friend’s) words.

 X’s post: There’s no such thing as a perfect human being